 INTRODUCTION

-Idiopathic clubfoot is a common birth defect that occurs in per 1000 births.
-The etiopathogenesis has been linked to several genes and environmental factors such as consanguinity of the parents, smoking during pregnancy, maternal age, alcohol consumption, oligohydramnios, among others.
-Approximately 20% of clubfeet are associated with distal arthrogryposis, myelomeningocele, amniotic bands, or other genetic syndromes and in some cases with talar vertical.
-In 80% of cases the etiology is unknown and are referred to as idiopathic clubfoot of which have family history[1-5].
+Idiopathic clubfoot is a common birth defect that occurs in one per 1,000 births.
+The etiopathogenesis has been linked to several genes and environmental factors, such as consanguinity of the parents, smoking during pregnancy, maternal age, alcohol consumption, oligohydramnios, among others.
+Approximately 20% of clubfeet are associated with distal arthrogryposis, myelomeningocele, amniotic bands, or other genetic syndromes, and in some cases with talar vertical.
+In 80% of cases, the etiology is unknown and are referred to as idiopathic clubfoot, of which almost 25% have family history[1-5].
 Children with idiopathic clubfeet may have problems with balance, coordination, gross motor function, strength and agility.
-Neurological development difficulties should also be taken into account at the time of assessment, since knowledge of these conditions could facilitate the management of treatment, and the support needed for the patient and their families.
+Neurological developmental difficulties should also be taken into account at the time of assessment, since knowledge of these conditions could facilitate the management of treatment, and the support needed for the patient and their families.
 The perception of difficulties in mobility, day-to-day activities, pain and discomfort negatively affect the quality of life.
 The diagnosis of clubfoot has a negative psychological impact for the parents; therefore, it is important that they receive emotional support, information and education about the pathology[6-10].
 Currently, the initial treatment of clubfoot is eminently conservative.
-Among the best-known conservative methods, we highlight the Ponseti method (PM) and the Functional physiotherapy method (FPM), also called French method.
+Among the best-known conservative methods, we highlight the Ponseti method (PM) and the Functional physiotherapy method (FPM), also called the French method.
 The PM includes manipulation, serial casting, Achilles tendon tenotomy and foot abduction brace.
-Several studies have reported that PM achieved the initial correction in shorter time (3 to 13 castings), and 79%96% of cases are subjected to tenotomy.
-Some problems have been reported plaster, the above-knee cast makthe perineal hygiene more difficult, the removal of cast stressful for the child and parents, skin wounds produce by the cast knife or saw, and even skin burns exothermic reaction[11-14].
+Several studies have reported that PM achieved the initial correction in a shorter time (3 to 13 castings), and 79%-96% of cases are subjected to tenotomy.
+Some problems have been reported, which include plaster, the above-knee cast making the perineal hygiene more difficult, the removal of cast making it stressful for the child and parents, skin wounds that can be produced by the cast knife or saw, and even skin burns caused by exothermic reaction[11-14].
 The FPM is based on manipulations of the foot, bandages, splints and exercises adapted to the motor development of the child aimed to achieve a plantigrade and functional foot.
 The treatment is extended after the correction phase (around 3 mo) until the child reaches independent walking.
 The thermoplastic splints are light and of variable rigidity, easy to place by the parents, have good acceptance by the family and child, allow adequate perineal hygiene, and adapt to the phases of motor development.
-The FPM provides comprehensive care; it deals with very important aspects such as proprioception, coordination, balance, flexibility, muscular reinforcement, resistance, facilitates the acquisition of motor skills, in addition to and training parents for the management of the pathology.
-The different approaches of the FPM[15] have enriched the working context of the different multidisciplinary teams, Bensahel et al[16] [Robert Debré (RD) method], Seringe et al[17,18] [Saint Vincent de Paul (SVP) method] and Dimeglio et al[19] (Montpellier method)owever there is a lack of comparative studies between them.
+The FPM provides comprehensive care; it deals with very important aspects such as proprioception, coordination, balance, flexibility, muscular reinforcement, resistance, facilitates the acquisition of motor skills, in addition to educating and training parents for the management of the pathology.
+The different approaches of the FPM[15] have enriched the working context of the different multidisciplinary teams, including Bensahel et al[16] [Robert Debré (RD) method], Seringe et al[17,18] [Saint Vincent de Paul (SVP) method] and Dimeglio et al[19] (Montpellier method).
+However, there is a lack of comparative studies between them.
 Our hypothesis was that the SVP method could achieve prolonged correction of deformities more efficiently than the RD method and decrease the rate of surgeries.
-The goal of this study was to compare the clinical results of the treatment of idiopathic clubfoot regarding he improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot with two FPM: the RD and SVP.
+The goal of this study was to compare the clinical results of the treatment of idiopathic clubfoot regarding both the improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot with two FPM: the RD and SVP.

 MATERIALS AND METHODS